dbojan/csvEdit_Esmeralda/README.md

  (cause shift and ctrl was already used.)

 -changes in 2023-10-06-2
- added option to disable/enable multiple dropped files on program. no filtering by default.
+ added option to disable/enable filtering of multiple dropped files on program. no filtering by default.

 --
 dbojan.github.io